MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-rounded-corners.md

 # Apply rounded corners in desktop apps for Windows 11

 Rounded corners are the most immediately noticeable feature of [Windows 11 Geometry](../../design/signature-experiences/geometry.md).
-On Windows 11, the system automatically rounds top-level window corners for all inbox apps, including all UWP apps, and most other apps, but some Win32 apps might not be rounded.
-This topic describes how to round your app's main window corners if the system does not round them automatically.
+On Windows 11, the system automatically rounds top-level window corners for all inbox apps, including all UWP apps, and most other apps.
+However, some Win32 apps might not be rounded.
+This topic describes how to round your Win32 app's main window corners if the system does not round them automatically.

 > [!NOTE]
 > By design, apps are not rounded when maximized, snapped, running in a Virtual Machine (VM), or running on a Windows Virtual Desktop (WVD).